rutaolta/chromodifpipe/README.md

 ### Scaffold length report

 To check scaffold length please use following command.
-That can be useful for choosing scaffolds for whitelists.
+That can be useful when choosing scaffolds length boundary to generate whitelists.
 The generated reports will be put in `data_input/reports` folder.

 `snakemake -pr --use-conda --cores 1 scaffold_length`